Cause of death

 Indus Valley (Harappan) civilization

-A Bronze Age society of gridded cities and indoor plumbing that left no readable writing and vanished as its rivers shifted.
+A Bronze Age society of gridded cities like Mohenjo-daro and Harappa, with indoor plumbing and an undeciphered Indus script, that vanished as its rivers shifted.

 3300 BCE